-- (a) At the start of a heat once the first wave has been ridden, the second Surfer gets automatic priority for any other wave they choose, unless the Surfer Rides the wave before the heat starts or if the Surfer is not in the Competition Area before the heat start - (b) A Surfer cannot lose second priority by paddling for, and missing a wave but if the Surfer catches the wave and their hands leave the rails, as they attempt to stand, they lose second priority. - (c) Allocation is based on who the Priority Judge believes has reached the Primary Take off Zone first.
-In cases where Surfers appear to reach the line-up at the same time, priority will go to the Surfer who did not have the last priority.
+- (a) At the start of a heat once the first wave has been ridden, the second Surfer gets automatic priority for any other wave they choose, unless the Surfer Rides the wave before the heat starts (refer to Article 161.18) or if the Surfer is not in the Competition Area before the heat start. - (b) A Surfer cannot lose second priority by paddling for, and missing a wave but if the Surfer catches the wave and their hands leave the rails, as they attempt to stand, they lose second priority.

-152.17 3-Surfer Heat Priority
+- (c) Allocation is based on who the Priority Judge believes has reached the Primary Take off Zone first.
+In cases where Surfers appear to reach the line-up at the same time, priority will go to the Surfer who did not have the last priority. - (d) If a Surfer is not in the Primary Take-Off Zone when the heat starts and arrives late, priority will be allocated to the other Surfer at the discretion of the Priority Judge.

-3-Surfer Heat priority works in the following manner:
+161.21 3-Surfer Heat Priority

-- (a) The first Surfer to Ride a wave then receives third priority (First Surfer). - (b) The remaining two surfers in the heat have priority over the First Surfer and may paddle for waves without losing this priority until one of them catches a wave (Second Surfer). - (c) Once the Second Surfer catches a wave, the initial heat priority order is established: - (i) The Surfer yet to catch a wave receives first priority; and - (ii) the remaining Surfers will receive priority in the order they return to the take-off area. - (iii) The Surfer with first priority has priority over both surfers.
-The Surfer with second priority only has priority over the Surfer with third priority.
+3-Surfer Heat priority works in the following manner, subject to Articles 161.03 and 161.18:

-(e) If a Surfer is not in the Competition Area when the heat starts and arrives late, the Surfer will be allocated the appropriate priority position as determined by the Priority Judge at the time when the Surfer reaches the Primary Take Off Zone.
+- (a) The first Surfer to Ride a wave then receives third priority (First Surfer) - (b) The rémaining two surfers in the heat have priority over the First Surfer and may paddle for waves without losing this priority until one of them catches a wave (Second Surfer). - (c) Once the Second Surfer catches a wave, the initial heat priority order is established: - (i) The Surfer yet to catch a wave receives first priority; and - (ii) the remaining Surfers will receive priority in the order they return to the take-off area. - (iii) The Surfer with first priority has priority over both surfers.
+The Surfer with second priority only has priority over the Surfer with third priority. - (e) If a Surfer is not in the Primary Take-Off Zone when the heat starts and arrives late, the Surfer will be allocated the appropriate priority position as determined by the Priority Judge at the time when the Surfer reaches the Primary Take Off Zone.

-152.18 4-Surfer Heat Priority
+161.22 4-Surfer Heat Priority

-4-Surfer Heat priority works in the following manner:
+4-Surfer Heat priority works in the following manner, subject to Articles 161.03 and 161.18:

 - (a) The first Surfer to Ride a wave then receives fourth priority (First Surfer). - (b) The remaining three surfers in the heat have priority over the First Surfer and may paddle for waves without losing this priority until the next Surfer catches a wave (Second Surfer). - (c) The remaining two surfers in the heat have priority over the First and Second Surfer and may paddle for waves without losing this priority until the next Surfer catches a wave (Third Surfer). - (d) Once the Third Surfer catches a wave, the initial heat priority order is established: - (i) The Surfer yet to catch a wave receives first priority; and - (ii) the remaining Surfers will receive priority in the order they return to the take-off area. - (iii) The Surfer with first priority has priority over all other Surfers.
 The Surfer with second priority only has priority over the Surfers with third and fourth priority.
-The Surfer with third priority only has priority over the Surfer with fourth priority. - (e) If a Surfer is not in the Competition Area when the heat starts and arrives late, the Surfer will be allocated the appropriate priority position as determined by the Priority Judge at the time when the Surfer reaches the Primary Take Off Zone.
+The Surfer with third priority only has priority over the Surfer with fourth priority. - (e) If a Surfer is not in the Primary Take Off Zone when the heat starts and arrives late, the Surfer will be allocated the appropriate priority position as determined by the Priority Judge at the time when the Surfer reaches the Primary Take Off Zone.

-Article 153: Interference Penalty
+Article 162: Interference Penalty